 About Lisa Ohlin

-I tell stories about characters.
-Often I find my heroes in the midst of a crisis.
-It might be the soldier returning home, the recent widower, the housewife left behind by her husband, the stripper losing her mother, or the alcoholic facing his last days on earth.
-I search for stories that bring us closer to who we really are and who we want to be.
+Characters always fascinate me.
+Often, in feature work, I find my antiheroes in the midst of a crisis, be it the wounded soldier returning home, the recent widower, the housewife left by her husband, the stripper losing her mother, the alcoholic facing his last days on earth.
+I search for stories that bring us closer to who we really are when we meet our selves and who we want to be.
+Some films have been based on short stories or novels.
+Other have been original screenplays from screenwriters or penned by me.

 I love stories that will take you from smiles to tears and back again.
 I love a good laugh in the midst of a tragedy.
 I love working with actors, searching for the complexity of humanity.
-I like endings that give us hope.
+I like endings that give us hope, but detest endings that wrap things too neatly together.

 My latest feature film, the love story “Walk With Me”, had theatrical release in Denmark in March 2016.
 It is based in part on a true story, and tells of a Danish soldier returning home as a double amputee.
 In his frustrated efforts to walk again, he meets a ballet dancer who helps him.
 Produced by Oscar-winning producer Per Holst (Pelle The Conqueror), it stars Denmark’s leading young actor, Mikkel Boe Følsgaard, and a former ballet dancer, Cecilie Lassen, in her debut role.
 It was nominated for the Audience Price as well as for best actor and actress at the "Danish Oscars", the Robert Award.
 It was also on the Danish short list for the Oscar.